tanvibansal2004/SIH1694/README.md

 # AI-Driven Decision Support System for Water Quality Analysis of River Ganga

-## 🏆 Smart India Hackathon 2024 - Problem Statement SIH1694
+## 🏆 Smart India Hackathon 2024 - Problem Statement SIH1694 - WINNERS

+We are proud to announce that our team won this national level hackathon competing against hundreds of teams across India.
+Additionally, we were one of only 5 teams selected from over 150 participating teams to interact with the Honourable Prime Minister Narendra Modi regarding our innovative solution.

 ## 📋 Project Overview